 - The investigation of a complaint will be conducted as soon as possible after receipt of the written complaint.
 In investigations exceeding sixty (60) work days, a justification for the delay will be presented to and reviewed by the Chief Legal Officer overseeing the investigative office.
-The complainant, accused individual and appropriate supervisor will be provided an update on the progress of the investigation after the review.
+The complainant, accused individual and appropriate supervisor will be provided an update on the progress of the investigation and issuance of the report.

 - Upon completion of the investigation, a written report will be issued.
-The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, any relevant evidence, and recommended disciplinary action if a violation of the policy occurred.
-EOS may make recommendations to resolve any workplace issues it may discover during the investigation process regardless of whether discrimination or sexual harassment can be substantiated.
+The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, any relevant evidence, recommended disciplinary action if a violation of the policy occurred.
+Factual conclusions shall be based upon a preponderance of the evidence standard.
+The EOS Office may also make recommendations to resolve any workplace issues it may discover during the investigation process regardless of whether prohibited harassment or discrimination can be substantiated.

 - A copy of the report will be provided to the complainant, the respondent, and the vice president who has authority over the respondent.
-The complainant and respondent have seven (7) work days from the date of the report to submit comments regarding the report to the appropriate vice president.
-However, if a complaint is filed against a student, then the complainant and respondent may not receive a copy of the report or be allowed to comment on the report due to the Family Education Rights and Privacy Act's restrictions on disclosure of educational records.
-The vice president can delegate responsibility for responding to comments submitted by the complainant or the respondent.
+(The vice president may delegate responsibility for reviewing the EOS report and any submitted comments and taking the actions identified in (e) below.)
+The complainant and respondent have seven (7) work days from the date of the report to submit written comments regarding the report to the appropriate vice president.
+However, in accordance with the Family Education Rights and Privacy Act, in complaints involving student-on-student conduct, neither the complainant nor the respondent will receive a copy of the report.
+Instead both students will receive a memorandum from EOS stating the findings and recommendations included in the report provided to the vice president.

-- Within ten (10) work days of receiving any comments submitted by the complainant or respondent the appropriate vice president who has authority over the respondent and will take one of the following actions:
+- Within ten (10) work days of receiving any comments submitted by the complainant or respondent, or, if no comments were submitted, within seven (7) work days of the date of the report, the appropriate vice president who has authority over the respondent will take one of the following actions:

 - Notify both the complainant and respondent that a review is in progress;

-- Dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or
+- Dismiss the complaint if the results of the completed investigation are inconclusive or there is not a preponderance of the evidence (i.e., there is insufficient reasonable, credible evidence to support the allegation(s)); or

 - Find that the policy was violated.

-- The complainant and the respondent shall be informed in writing of the administrative official's decision and be provided a copy of the final statement of findings.
+- The complainant and the respondent shall be informed in writing of the appropriate vice president’s decision and be provided a copy of the final statement of findings.
 However, if a complaint is filed against a student, information sent to the complainant will be in compliance with the Family Education Rights and Privacy Act.

 - Veteran's Employment Preference Complaint Procedure

-- Complaints should be submitted to EOS within 60 (sixty) work days from the date after the applicant or employee received notification of non-selection or reduction in force status, or became aware of the disputed decision.
-In computing the 60th workday filing deadline, the next workday after the decision or notification is counted as the first day.
+- Complaints should be submitted to EOS within 60 (sixty) working days from the date after the applicant or employee received notification of non-selection or reduction in force status, or became aware of the disputed decision.
+In computing the 60th working day filing deadline, the next working day after the decision or notification is counted as the first day.